National League play-offs 2023: Fixtures, dates & teams in contention

 How much is winning the National League play-off final worth?

-Getting promoted to League Two and the Football League is a real game-changer for non-club clubs from a financial perspective.
+Getting promoted to League Two and the Football League is a real game-changer for non-league clubs from a financial perspective.

 That's because they then receive a basic award payment from the EFL as well as a solidarity payment from the Premier League.
 Those two payments combined amount to just under £1m.